About the Office of First-Year Orientation

 The university’s best-in-class Orientation program is supported by a team of professional staff and upper-class student leadership, including Head Orientation Counselors (HOCs), Orientation Leaders (OLs) and Orientation Counselors (OCs), and partner with Residential Education staff, including Housefellows, Community Advisors (CAs) and Resident Assistants (RAs), to support students' transition to CMU.

-Professional Leadership for Orientation
+Professional Leadership for First-Year Orientation

-Associate Dean for First-Year Orientation and Family Engagement
+Assistant Director for First-Year Orientation and Family Engagement

 Head Orientation Counselors (HOCs)